Rogue Company: Development

 Rogue Company was announced on September 5, 2019.
 Following the initial video announcement, it was revealed that Rogue Company would be an Epic Games Store exclusive on PC.
 On November 15, 2019, First Watch Games released a insights video highlighting various aspects of the game and members of the development team.
 A number of Rogues were announced for Rogue Company prior to release, including Anvil, who can place down a barricade, Lancer, an assassin who can silence her footsteps, Gl1tch, who can detect nearby enemy equipment, Chaac (originally Phoenix), who wields a personal Stim Pack, and Trench, who places down barbed wire traps that slow enemies and disable their dodges.

 After a limited public alpha testing phase, the game entered an early access closed beta phase on July 20, 2020 ahead of its intended wide release later in 2020, with players gaining access by purchasing a Founder's Pack or receiving an invite code.
 During the beta, the game attracted two million players.

 In September 2020, Hi-Rez collaborated with 100 Thieves to add a collection of 100 Thieves-branded character outfits and weapon skins into Rogue Company.
 In October 2020, Dr Disrespect worked with Hi-Rez to add a custom map, designed by Dr Disrespect, and a Dr Disrespect character skin.
 In July 2024, all Dr Disrespect content was removed from the game following the revelation that he had communicated inappropriately with a minor in 2017.
 Also in October 2020, Hi-Rez reported that Rogue Company hit 8 million players.

 The game's main menu music was composed by Run the Jewels.

+As of August 2026, the game remains in its as is state with its last major update being 3.5 released on November 20th 2023, right after the game was put upon the shoulders of EvilMojo Games, which promised more updates.